STIR-IT-UP - Vol. 13

 THE ANNUAL INTERNATIONAL GATHERING OF DECORATIVE PAINTERS

-In 1992 Alfred Maraecau from Kuurne, Belgium asked a small group of local and nearby (the Netherlands) decorative painters to demonstrate techniques and exhibit their work.
+A little history: In 1992 Alfred Maraecau from Kuurne, Belgium, asked a small group of local and nearby (the Netherlands) decorative painters to demonstrate techniques and exhibit their work.
 There was no “organization” behind this group gathering, just the desire to revive old techniques which were almost lost and known only by the older painter’s generation.
 Most decorative painters of this time were getting their training from the local painter associations or from books written on the subjects.
-Fast forward to 1996 - Yannick Guegan from Quimiac, France, invited the same artists and others to his studio to continue the sense of tradition of the decorative art and gather to exhibit, demonstrate, and share ideas.
-It was then that the group decided to make the meeting a yearly event…thus, The Salon Forever was born!
+Fast forward to 1996 - Yannick Guegan from Quimiac, France, invited the same artists and others to his studio to continue the sense of tradition of decorative art and gather to exhibit, demonstrate, and share ideas.
+Then, the group decided to make the meeting a yearly event…thus, The Salon Forever was born!

+What is Salon?
 It is a cacophony of visual delight and master skill!
 The first year I attended Salon (2008 – Chicago) as a “tourist” - someone who paid at the door to see the mystery inside.
-I thought I was a rather good decorative artist, but I was totally blown away and frankly intimidated by the talented exhibition.
-I was so inspired by the work that I was determined to take more classes hopefully by some of those who had exhibited and to take my level of decorative painting to a new height.
-Many Salon participants have taught at IDAL and so I was fortunate to learn from Matts Carlsson, Pascal Amblard, Jean Sable, Helen Morris, and Natalie Hallberg to name a few.
+I thought I was a good decorative artist, but I was blown away and frankly intimidated by the talented exhibition.
+I was so inspired by the work that I was determined to take more classes, hopefully by some of those who had exhibited, and to take my level of decorative painting to a new height.
+Many Salon participants have taught at IDAL, and so I was fortunate to learn from Matts Carlsson, Pascal Amblard, Jean Sable, Helen Morris, and Natalie Hallberg, to name a few.